There are a lot of scary things out there --

 who ruled the Diamonds for 16 years, formed the expansion Battery

 Cannons one year later.
-He is not welcomed in Mighty. ¶
+He is still not welcomed in Mighty. ¶

 In 1925, the owners allowed Wyer to continue playing his keyboard

 at BVL games.
-Owners bitterly complained about the length of games
+A few would later complain about the length of games

-winning the title, Wyer denies the rumor the Pine Tar is missing.
+winning the 1925 title, Wyer denies a rumor the Pine Tar is missing.

-In 1926, he introduces an inferior replica (a slightly used Brillo
+A year later, he reveals an inferior replica (a slightly used Brillo

-winners are allowed to whiff the Pine Tar during the annual ceremony.
+winners were allowed to whiff the Pine Tar during the annual ceremony.

 ¶ “Hello, my name is Adam